nodemailer/nodemailer-web/content/_index.md

 Try out the all new ultimate [email debugging app by Nodemailer](/app/).

+### Having trouble managing your excess domain names?

+You can park **all** your domains for your future projects at [Project Pending](https://projectpending.com/?utm_source=nodemailer&utm_campaign=nodemailer&utm_medium=header-link) free of charge.
+You get name servers and DNS management, a single HTTPS landing page (or redirect) and an email account.

+Project Pending is a service from the makers of Nodemailer.

 ### Nodemailer features

 - A single module with **zero dependencies** – code is easily auditable, as there are no dark corners